taenin/the-pokemon-menace/README.md

 ###Setup
 - Clone the repo or download the Extension folder
-- Using Google Chrome, navigate to your [extensions page](chrome://extensions/).
+- Using Google Chrome, navigate to your extensions page: `chrome://extensions/`.
 Enable developer mode, load an unpacked extension (select the "Extension" folder you previously downloaded), and disable developer mode.